You will get access: Iyabo Ojo's daughter speaks on benefits of having celeb mum

-People Will Be Nicer to You: Iyabo Ojo’s Daughter Prescilla Speaks on Benefits of Having Celebrity Parents
+People Will Be Nicer to You: Iyabo Ojo’s Daughter Priscilla Speaks on Benefits of Having Celebrity Parents

-- The grown up daughter of popular Nollywood actress, Iyabo Ojo, Prescilla, has stirred massive reactions on social media
+- The grown-up daughter of popular Nollywood actress, Iyabo Ojo, Priscilla, has stirred massive reactions on social media

-- The 21-year-old during a short interview revealed the special treatment she gets as a daughter of a celebrity
+- The 21-year-old during a short interview revealed how she gets treated as the daughter of a celebrity

-- Priscilla maintained that people treat her with some specialty and are nicer to her because of who her mother is, Nigerians have reacted differently to her comments
+- Priscilla maintained that people give her special treatment and are nicer to her because of who her mother is

-The beautiful daughter of ace movie star, Iyabo Ojo, Prescilla, has disclosed that she gets special treatments from people.
+Priscilla, the beautiful daughter of Nigerian movie star, Iyabo Ojo, has disclosed that she gets special treatments from people.

 The young lady made the statement during a brief chat with Goldmyne TV as she mentioned some of the benefits of being a child of a celebrity mother.

-Priscilla maintained that people tend to nice to you if they get to know one of your parents is a star:
+Priscilla maintained that people tend to be nice to you if they get to know one of your parents is a star.
+She stated:

 "People give you access to things more, they are nicer to you rather than just being regular I think that is the advantage."